Koenkk/zigbee2mqtt.io/docs/guide/adapters/README.md

 ## Experimental
 The adapters below are experimental, don't use these if you want a stable setup.

-### Based on Silicon Labs EFR32MG2x/MGM21x and EFR32MG1x/MGM1x series:
+### Based on Silicon Labs EFR32MG2x/MGM21x and EFR32MG1x/MGM1x series

 Initial development started on experimental (beta stage) support for Silicon Labs based Zigbee adapters.
 This includes all EM35X, EFR32MG12, EFR32MG13, EFR32MG21, EFR32MG24 SoCs/Modules families with Silabs EmberZNet NCP 6.7.8 firmware or later via EZSP version 8 (EmberZNet Serial Protocol) interface.